tlwl19/EGL314/README.md

 <br>

-This is to clear all drawings on the canvas:
+This is to clear all drawings on the canvas :
 ```
 def clearbtn():
   allwht()